csswizardry/inuit.css/_posts/2012-12-09-getting-started-with-inuit-css.md

-There are a number of ways to get inuit.css into your project; you can [download the zip](https://github.com/csswizardry/inuit.css/archive/master.zip) or `git clone` it into a CSS directory, thus:
+There are a number of ways to get inuit.css into your project; you can [download the zip](https://github.com/csswizardry/inuit.css/archive/master.zip) or `git clone` it into a CSS directory in your project, thus:

+    ~$ cd path/to/your/site
-    path/to/your/site$ git clone https://github.com/csswizardry/inuit.css.git css
+    ~/path/to/your/site$ git clone https://github.com/csswizardry/inuit.css.git css
     Cloning into 'css'...

 ## Setting up your project